joshstevens19/rindexer/README.md

   - emit the log through the same event register as the event defined in the manifest

 future features:
-- unit tests for the project
 - block timestamp indexing
-- look into migrating to alloy from ethers
 - investigate handle advanced top of head reorgs process
 - cron registering for networks to fire
 - multiple ABIs merged into one
 - look into load balancing of RPCs
-- other db support
 - look into internal caching to make things faster
 - POC with shadow events using foundry as you index
-- merge subgraph to rindexer yaml
-- merge foundry to rindexer yaml